discord-net/Discord.Net/docs/guides/voice/sending-voice.md

 ### With FFmpeg

-[FFmpeg] is an open source, highly versatile AV-muxing tool.
+[FFmpeg] is an open source, highly versatile AV-mixing tool.
 This is the recommended method of transmitting audio.

 Before you begin, you will need to have a version of FFmpeg downloaded